-Revelation 4:10, 11
+Revelation 4:10,11

 "And they lay their crowns before the throne and say, 'You are worthy, O Lord our God, to receive glory and honor and power.
-For you created all things, and they exist because you created what you pleased."
+For you created all things, and they exist because you created what you pleased.'"

-As you consider opportunities to praise God, when was the last time you spoke of His wondrous works?
-What efforts do you make to purse righteousness?
-When did you last share the Good News of the Gospel with those who are perishing?
-Ask God to provide you with opportunities to share Him in all circumstances and in a variety of ways.
+1. As you consider opportunities to praise God, when was the last time you spoke of His wondrous works?

+2. What effort do you make to pursue righteousness?

+3. Where, when, and how did you last share the Good News of the Gospel with those who are perishing?

-Then and Now
+The Sojourner's Walk: Then and Now